-Online proofreading (Proof Central): Once the manuscript is accepted for publication, it is forwarded to typesetting.
+Once the manuscript is accepted for publication, it is sent to the copy-editor, who will communicate with the submitting author to clarify any issues.
+Thereafter it is forwarded to typesetting.
 The corresponding author receives the galley proofs in electronic form to check them for editing and typesetting accuracy.
-Corresponding authors receive an email notification from [noreply@degruyter.com](mailto:noreply@degruyter.com), subject: "Check your proof pdf: IP-xxxx-xxxx" (please carefully check your email inbox as well as your spam folder) with a link to the online proofreading system (Proof Central) through which they can access their galley proofs.
+Corresponding authors receive an email notification by [noreply@degruyter.com](mailto:noreply@degruyter.com), subject: "Check your proof pdf: [PDT&C]-xxxx-xxxx" (please carefully check your email inbox as well as your spam folder) with a link to the online proofreading system (Proof Central) through which they can access their galley proofs.
 The interface is similar to MS Word: authors can edit the text by entering their corrections directly, adding comments, and answering questions from the copy editor.
 If preferred, authors can also annotate and upload edits to the PDF version.